sebastien-dargoeuves-ipf/ipf-search-log/README.md

 * --switchport-interfaces, -sw: Check switchport interfaces to identify access ports (only for IOS and IOS-XE)
 * --password-encryption, -pwd: check the level of encryption of different password, key... for IOS, IOS-XE, IOS-XR, NXOS and EOS.
 * --macro-interfaces, -macro: look for interfaces with macro profile applied.
 Works for IOS and IOS-XE
-* --file-output FILE, -fo FILE: Write the output to a file in either CSV or JSON format.
+* --file-output FILE, -fo FILE: Write the output to a file in JSON format.

 #### Examples